NatChoonhajinda/NatChoonhajinda/README.md

 ### Hi there 👋.I'm Nat Choonhajinda

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning about machine learning for data

 <!--
 **NatChoonhajinda/NatChoonhajinda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.